espressif/esp-idf/README.md

 You don't need to run `make all` before running `make flash`, `make flash` will automatically rebuild anything which needs it.

+# Viewing Serial Output

+The `make monitor` target will use the already-installed [miniterm](http://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm) (a part of pyserial) to display serial output from the ESP32 on the terminal console.

+Exit miniterm by typing Ctrl-].

+To flash and monitor output in one pass, you can run:

+`make flash monitor`

 # Compiling & Flashing Just the App

 After the initial flash, you may just want to build and flash just your app, not the bootloader and partition table: